-Acadian engages in forest management, harvesting, marketing and sales in order to realize value from its timberlands, selling its fibre to regional consumers including lumber mills, pulp and paper mills and other buyers of primary forest products.
-Access to long-term, sustainable, high quality timber resources is important to Acadian's customers.
-Acadian strives to: (1) harvest timber in a cost effective manner consistent with sound environmental and sustainable forestry practices; (2) optimize the product mix with effective marketing and merchandising; (3) find new markets for its products; and (4) examine HBU (higher and better use) development and other income opportunities.
-Additionally, Acadian provides forest management and harvesting services on a contract basis.
-See "Crown Lands Services Agreement".
+Acadian's customers.
+Acadian strives to: (1) harvest timber in a cost effective manner consistent with sound environmental and sustainable forestry practices; (2) optimize the product mix with effective marketing and merchandising; (3) find new markets for its products; and (4) produce value through HBU (higher and better use) development and other income opportunities.
+Additionally, Acadian provides forest management and harvesting services on a contractual basis (see "Principal Agreements - Crown Lands Services Agreement").